Maxim-Mazurok/google-api-typings-generator/gapi.client.dns/readme.md

 await gapi.client.dns.managedZones.get({ managedZone: "managedZone", project: "project",  });

 /*
+Gets the access control policy for a resource.
+Returns an empty policy if the resource exists and does not have a policy set.
+*/
+await gapi.client.dns.managedZones.getIamPolicy({ resource: "resource",  });

+/*
 Enumerates ManagedZones that have been created but not yet deleted.
 */
 await gapi.client.dns.managedZones.list({ project: "project",  });